-That’s what I asked myself as I came home from my workout and looked in the mirror to see my stomach puffed up like a balloon.
-What possible reason could there be for me to enter a gym with a (relatively) flat stomach, yet emerge 60 minutes later looking six-months pregnant?
+It’s frustrating to find come home from your workout and look in the mirror to see a stomach puffed up like a balloon.
+What possible reason could there be for you to enter a gym with a (relatively) flat stomach, yet emerge 60 minutes later looking six-months pregnant?

 Why Does My Stomach Look Bigger After Working Out?